 Location & Date

 Vero Beach High School Performing Arts Center, 1707 16th Street, Vero Beach.

 For more information, tickets and applications, please call Hedi Headley, Pageant Director at: 772-564-9222 or email her at: firstname.lastname@example.org

 Deadline for Entry is January 1, 2016.

 The fee to apply for Ms. Senior Florida Pageant is $99.00.
 Contestants will be notified if they are selected to participate as a state finalist in the pageant.

-You can download the contestant application by downloading the PDF here >
+You can download the contestant application by clicking here >

 For the Ms Senior Florida Pageant, contestants must abide by the following rules and regulations as prepared by the committee for the state of Florida.